 If you are currently experiencing symptoms of infection (e.g. fever, cough, sore throat, shortness of breath) or are aware you have been in contact with someone with COVID-19 please contact your treatment team immediately.
 Where possible obtain advice over the phone rather than attending in person to lower your risk of exposure and to reduce the risk of exposing others.

-For more information and if you need further assistance call Cancer Council on 13 11 20 for any cancer-related information and support.
+For more information and if you need further assistance call Cancer Council 13 11 20 for any cancer-related information and support.

 If you are currently undergoing treatment some practical ways to limit your risks of exposure include:

-- Wash your hands with soap and water for 20 seconds, or if not immediately available use an alcohol-based hand rub.
+• Wash your hands with soap and water for 20 seconds, or if not immediately available use an alcohol-based hand rub.
 It’s a good idea to carry this with you.
 It is especially important to wash your hands before eating or drinking.
-Wear a mask to medical appointments, on public transport and when in crowded places.
-If you do use a mask, a surgical or cloth mask is sufficient.

-- Avoid touching your eyes, nose and mouth as this can transfer the virus from surfaces and increase the risk of infection.
+• Avoid touching your eyes, nose and mouth as this can transfer the virus from surfaces and increase the risk of infection.

-- Avoid contact with those who are sick or unwell or have been exposed to the virus or may be at higher risk due to recent travel to a high-risk country.
+• Avoid contact with those who are sick or unwell or have been exposed to the virus or may be at higher risk due to recent travel to a high-risk country.

-- Clean and disinfect frequently touched objects and surfaces (tables, benches, light switches, doorknobs, sinks, toilets, remotes, such as your mobile phone or eating surfaces).
+• Clean and disinfect frequently touched objects and surfaces (tables, benches, light switches, doorknobs, sinks, toilets, remotes, such as your mobile phone or eating surfaces).
 Wear gloves (disposable if possible) while you clean.
 Clean obvious debris with soap and water.
 Clean with a 70 per cent alcohol solution or a mix of four teaspoons of bleach to three litres of water.

-- Avoid crowds and crowded areas particularly when you are having chemotherapy and avoid unnecessary physical contact, such as shaking hands, hugging or kissing.
+• Avoid crowds and crowded areas particularly when you are having chemotherapy and avoid unnecessary physical contact, such as shaking hands, hugging or kissing.
 This is especially important if you are currently having chemotherapy or are post treatments such as bone marrow transplantation.

-- Maintain 1.5 metre social distancing outside of the home environment by leaving at least two arm lengths between yourself and other people.
+• Maintain 1.5 metre social distancing outside of the home environment by leaving at least two arm lengths between yourself and other people.

-- If you do take prescription or over-the-counter medication, make sure you have enough at home or in a safe place that you are able to access.
-A one month supply is ideal.
+• If you do take prescription or over-the-counter medication, make sure you have enough at home or in a safe place that you are able to access.
+A one-month supply is ideal.
 Do not stockpile to help ensure everyone has enough.

-- Call your treatment team to see if you can do you some of your consultations remotely via phone or video call.
+• Call your treatment team to see if you can do you some of your consultations remotely via phone or video call.

-- Stay home as much as possible and avoid non-essential travel and avoid public transport if you can.
+• Stay home as much as possible and avoid non-essential travel and avoid public transport if you can.

-- If you are still smoking, consider quitting as research shows that COVID-19 can be more serious for people who smoke.
+• If you are still smoking, consider quitting as research shows that COVID-19 can be more serious for people who smoke.
 For support to help you quit, contact Quitline on 13 7848.

 One way to slow the spread of viruses is by social distancing yourself from others to maintain about 1.5 metres of physical distance.
 Ways to keep social distance within households, workplaces and schools include:

-- stay at home if you are sick
+• stay at home if you are sick

-- consider if your social gatherings can be rescheduled or cancelled
+• consider if your social gatherings can be rescheduled or cancelled

-- limit food handling and sharing food with others
+• limit food handling and sharing food with others

-- promote good hand and cough/sneeze hygiene and provide hand sanitisers to those around you
+• promote good hand and cough/sneeze hygiene and provide hand sanitisers to those around you

-- clean and disinfect shared high-touch surfaces regularly
+• clean and disinfect shared high-touch surfaces regularly

-- buy more goods and services online to limit your visits to the shops
+• buy more goods and services online to limit your visits to the shops

-- increase the amount of fresh air by opening your windows or adjusting the air conditioning
+• increase the amount of fresh air by opening your windows or adjusting the air conditioning

-- hold meetings via video conferencing or phone call if possible
+• hold meetings via video conferencing or phone call if possible

-- If you do take prescription or over-the-counter medication, make sure you have enough at home or in a safe place that you are able to access.
+If you do take prescription or over-the-counter medication, make sure you have enough at home or in a safe place that you are able to access.
 A one month supply is ideal.
 Some pharmacies are offering renewing prescriptions via phone home delivery.
 Talk to your local pharmacist.

-- If you have had contact with a person who could be at an increased risk of having the cororavirus, avoid any contact with the person who is receiving cancer treatment.
+• If you have had contact with a person who could be at an increased risk of having the cororavirus, avoid any contact with the person who is receiving cancer treatment.

-- Talk to your health care provider about receiving the influenza vaccination as early in the flu season as possible to avoid passing on other infections and increasing the risk that you or your family member or friend will need healthcare.
+• Talk to your health care provider about receiving the influenza vaccination as early in the flu season as possible to avoid passing on other infections and increasing the risk that you or your family member or friend will need healthcare.

-- Encourage family members to get the COVID-19 vaccination as soon as possible to reduce the risk of infection and transmission.
+• Encourage family members to get the COVID-19 vaccination as soon as possible to reduce the risk of infection and transmission.

 Maintaining friendships and relationships can be especially difficult if you need to distance yourself to from others to reduce your risk of infection.
 Friends and family play an important role in managing your welfare during a difficult and anxious time.
 Here are some tips for keeping in contact with friends and family:

-- If face-to-face contact is not possible try to use video calling tools such as FaceTime or Skype to communicate.
+• If face-to-face contact is not possible, try to use video calling tools such as FaceTime or Skype to communicate.

-- Call friends and family as often as possible and let them know how you’re feeling so they can offer the support you need.
+• Call friends and family as often as possible and let them know how you’re feeling so they can offer the support you need.

-- Use group chat tools such as Facebook messenger to keep in touch with many people at once.
+• Use group chat tools such as Facebook messenger to keep in touch with many people at once.

-- Think about whether there are other ways to stay connected while maintaining a social distance.
+• Think about whether there are other ways to stay connected while maintaining a social distance.
 Is there a neighbour you can talk to over the fence?

 The combination of the COVID-19 virus (germ) and smoking can increase your risk of severe symptoms if you become infected and is why good lung health is important now more than ever.